lucasmaystre/kickscore-kdd19/README.md

     export KSEVAL_DATASETS=path/to/data

-You might want to put this last line in your `~/.bashrc` to avoid having to type it every time you open a terminal.
-Then, install the required Python
+You might want to put this line in your `~/.bashrc` to avoid typing it every time you open a terminal.
+Then, install the required Python libraries:
-libraries:

     pip install -r requirements.txt

-Now you can start a notebook server as follows as follows:
+Now you can start a notebook server as follows:

     cd notebooks
     jupyter notebook